jsm28/IMOLean/README.md

 positive integer are needed, use `Nat.divisors`; `Nat.primeFactors`, `Nat.primeFactorsList` and `Nat.factorization` may be used when a factorization is needed in a different form.

+Statements about digits of a natural number use `Nat.digits` even for statements about the final digits (such as IMO 1978 P1) or the number of digits that might be mathematically more natural to reason about in a form expressed with modular arithmetic or inequalities.
+Note that `Nat.digits` returns an empty list for `0`, unlike informal convention.

 To assert that a number in one type can be expressed in another type (for example, that a real number is rational), use constructs such as